Eccentricity constraints disfavor single-single capture in nuclear star clusters as the origin of all LIGO-Virgo-KAGRA binary black holes: Methods

 A central concern is the choice of prior distribution for the eccentricity parameter.
 Based on isolated binary or dense stellar cluster simulations, we expect several Gaussian-like features in the regime $\log_{10} e_{\text{10Hz}} = -11$ to $\log_{10} e_{\text{10Hz}} = 0$, corresponding to different dynamical and isolated formation channels \citep{Belczynski:2001uc, Kremer:2019iul, Olejak:2022zee}.
 One could conservatively smooth these into a uniform prior on $\log_{10} e_{\text{10Hz}}$ setting the lower bound to $\log_{10} e_{\text{10Hz}} = -11$.
 However, the posterior will then strongly depend on the choice of the lower bound of the prior.
 We therefore use a uniform prior in $e_{\text{10Hz}}$.
 This avoids the strong sensitivity to the lower bound that arises with a log-uniform prior, which can dominate the evidence integral and the resulting Bayes factors \citep{Gupte:2024jfe}.
 However, it implicitly assumes higher eccentricities than expected from astrophysics.

 To recover the astrophysical knowledge at the individual-event level, we compute odds ratios $\mathcal{O}_{\text{EAS/QCAS}}$ by multiplying the Bayes factor $\mathcal{B}_{\text{a/b}}$ with the prior odds, $p(H_\text{a}) / p(H_\text{b})$ (see \cite{Gupte:2024jfe} for a more rigorous treatment).
-Here, the prior odds are simply the relative rate of ``measurably eccentric'' (i.e., $e_{\text{10Hz}} > 0.05$ \citep{Lower:2018seu}) and quasicircular channels, $R_{\text{EAS}} / R_{\text{QCAS}}$.
-We use the relative rates compiled from the astrophysics literature which indicate the prior odds are $R_{\text{EAS}} / R_{\text{QCAS}} \approx 0.023$ \citep{Gupte:2024jfe}, that is we expect around 2\% of BBHs to be measurably eccentric.
+Here, the prior odds are simply the relative rate of ``measurably eccentric'' (i.e., $e_{\text{10Hz}} > 0.05$ \citep{Lower:2018seu}) and quasicircular channels, $R_{\text{EAS}} / R_{\text{QCAS}}$\footnote{Note this $e_{\text{10Hz}} > 0.05$ threshold is for a GW150914-like injection.
+A general treatment, would set a mass and signal-to-noise dependent threshold.}.
+We use the relative rates compiled from the astrophysics literature which indicate the prior odds are $R_{\text{EAS}} / R_{\text{QCAS}} = 0.006^{+0.023}_{-0.005}$ (median and 95\% credible interval of the induced prior on the ratio)\footnote{A previously quoted value of $R_{\text{EAS}} / R_{\text{QCAS}} \approx 0.023$ corresponds to the ratio evaluated at the joint maximum probability of $p(R_{\text{EAS}}, R_{\text{QCAS}})$.
+Here we take the credible interval of the induced prior instead since we are not marginalizing over the rates. } \citep{Gupte:2024jfe}, i.e.\ between $\sim 0.1\%$ and $\sim 3\%$ of BBHs are measurably eccentric (95\% credible interval).
 Combining the uniform eccentricity prior with these prior odds is approximately equivalent to adopting a population-level prior that places a fraction $\alpha$ of the weight below the threshold $e_{\text{10Hz}} = 0.05$ and $1 - \alpha$ above it.\footnote{This equivalence is approximate because the EAS model has support over all of $e_{\text{10Hz}} \in [0, 0.8]$, not only above the threshold.
 However, waveforms with $e_{\text{10Hz}} < 0.05$ are nearly indistinguishable from quasicircular ones at current detector sensitivities, so the Bayes factor is effectively driven by the $e_{\text{10Hz}} > 0.05$ region.} In our analysis $\alpha$ is set by the astrophysical rate estimates, but different readers may prefer different values based on their own expectations; by reporting Bayes factors computed with a uniform prior, we provide a baseline that can be combined with any choice of prior odds.
 In Section~\ref{sec:astro_implications}, we go further and replace the uniform prior with a physically motivated forward model, reinterpreting the individual-event posteriors in a population-level context.